 How To Make Money on Instagram

 Making money as an influencer is all about having an audience willing to hear you out and try the products you recommend.
 To catch the attention of advertisers and make money on Instagram, you’ll need to have at least a few thousand active followers who like and comment on your posts.
-You may get freebies at first, but as your following grows, so can the income potential.
+You might only get freebies at first, but as your following grows, so can the income potential.

 Here are ideas on how you can make money on Instagram:

 Promoting a product to grow awareness by recommending it to your followers is one of the most lucrative ways to make money on Insta.
-It’s also one of the harder opportunities to land since advertisers typically approach accounts with larger followings.
+It’s also one of the harder opportunities to land because advertisers typically approach accounts with larger followings.

 To improve your chances for success, make sure your account has a unique niche.
-The beauty niche is oversaturated, but you may have better luck focusing on the beauty niche for active, outdoor women, for example.
+The beauty niche is oversaturated, but you may have luck focusing on the beauty niche for active, outdoor women, for example.

 Good To Know

-If you have a blog or a following, you may be able to upsell what you do by promoting a product or service and getting a commission of the sale.
+If you have a blog or a following, you may be able to upsell what you do by promoting a product or service and getting a commission on the sale.
 Affiliate marketing is different than sponsored posts because you make money if your followers buy the product.